Ashley Everson had never been scared of death until he was bleeding out on the dust floor.

 Unseen to both men, Ash leaned against the table and rubbed his wrists.
 He was not as confident in his ability to do the jump as Derek was, but there was no reason it couldn’t be made.
 Perhaps maybe more than just one practice run would have been ideal, but their collective hands had been forced to be prepared for this final event.

 He grimaced as he thought of Kal: a natural in front of the camera, boundless charisma, a real charmer.
-Ash was no way near as polished, and his thoughts stuck to the inside of his head at every single interview to be replaced with his diatribe of empty clichés he always had prepared for when he dried up, which was often.
+Ash was no way near as polished, and his thoughts stuck to the inside of his head at every single interview only to be replaced with his diatribe of empty clichés.
+They were always prepared for when he dried up, which was often.

 The press had also fabricated this great grand rivalry between the two and had driven the entire story, to the point where people came expecting fierce one-upmanship from the pair anytime they found themselves performing together, which was frequent as they were fairly evenly matched in terms of skill.